DuckInTie/Hard_Hat_Safety/README.md

 Now, in **jetson-inference/python/training/classification/data/hard_hat**, you should see two new directories named test_output_hard_hat and test_ouput_no_hard_hat.
 Inside, you should see all your tested images and their results.

-In addition, although the model maintained an overall accuracy rate between 88%-92% after 800 epochs of training, it was able to identify 100% of the val images for no_hard_hat and 80% of the val images for hard_hat, so there were 0% false negatives and 20% false positives.
+## Extra

+When you download the Hard_Hat_Safety-main folder from github, click inside Hard_Hat_Data to see a .py file called trainedmodel.py.
+This is a model that has been trained for about 820 epochs.
+With the val images, it was able to detect about 88-92% of the val images correctly.
+It also had 20% of false positives (correctly identified 80% of validation images that had workers with a construction hat) and 0% false negatives (correctly identified 100% of validation images that had workers without a construction site).
+This was a positive result because if workers are wearing hats and the model detects otherwise, workers can walk through, and there are less chances of a worker without proper head protection passing through as the model can detect their wearing a hard hat.

 [View a video explanation here](video link)